Carmichaels, Pennsylvania

 Carmichaels is a borough in Greene County, Pennsylvania, United States.
 The population was 432 at the 2020 census, a decline from the figure of 483 tabulated in 2010.

 History

 The Carmichaels Covered Bridge and Greene Academy are listed on the National Register of Historic Places.

 Carmichaels, Pennsylvania is quite famous in its area for the Coal Queen Pageant, an annual beauty pageant where girls from all over Greene County compete to be crowned Coal Queen.

 Education

-Carmichaels is home to the school district of Carmichaels Area.
+Carmichaels is home to the Carmichaels Area School District.
 There is an Elementary Center and a Jr/Sr High School on the same grounds, home of the Mighty Mikes.

 Geography

 Carmichaels is located in eastern Greene County at (39.897755, -79.975022).
 It is surrounded by Cumberland Township but is a separate municipality.

 Pennsylvania Route 88 passes through the borough, leading north 9 mi to Fredericktown and south 14 mi to Point Marion.

 According to the United States Census Bureau, Carmichaels has a total area of 0.44 km2, of which 0.01 sqkm, or 2.86%, is water.
 Muddy Creek, a tributary of the Monongahela River, flows to the northeast through the northern corner of the borough, where it passes under the Carmichaels Covered Bridge on Old Town Road.